The Infernal Devices by Cassandra Clare

 Carry On by Rainbow Rowell

-This book is definitely one of my all time favourites.
+This book is definitely one of my all-time favourites.
 I loved the fact that I read ‘Fangirl’ prior to ‘Carry On’ so I felt that I already knew the characters before I started reading it.
 The use of magic in this novel is something so unique that I couldn’t help but instantly love the world of Simon Snow.

 For those who may not have read ‘Carry On’ yet.
 It is a tie in with Rainbows earlier book ‘Fangirl’ where college student Cath writes fanfiction for her favourite series “Simon Snow”.
 ‘Carry On’ is the story that Cath writes.

 This book is such a standout for me that I am willing to read it again.
 This is not something that I do very often as I am always buying books and I will definitely never have time to read them all.
-I’m often a reader of fantasy but the books I choose can sometimes be dark stories with murders and wars, this book however is a light read and I think that’s what made me love it so much.
+I’m often a reader of fantasy but the books I choose can sometimes be dark stories with murders and wars, this book, however, is a light read and I think that’s what made me love it so much.
 I sometimes enjoy reading nice fluffy books that do not require too much effort and this was that type of book for me.
-Well it might have been…it’s been a while since I read it.
+Well, it might have been…it’s been a while since I read it.

-‘Carry On’ has been on my re-read list ever since the second installment ‘Wayward Son’ came out.
+‘Carry On’ has been on my re-read list ever since the second instalment ‘Wayward Son’ came out.
 Sadly I have not read ‘Wayward Son’ yet as I am the type of person who likes their books to match and the paperback is not out yet.